Rafajel29/IDD-Fa19-Lab2/README.md

 }
 ```

-Image of the above code running with the lcd display showing the voltage.
+Image of the above code running with the LCD display showing the voltage.
 ![](Images/20190913_094744.jpg)

 ## Part C. Using a time-based digital sensor

-Video of Rotary Encoder Working :
+Video of Rotary Encoder Working:
 https://youtu.be/rNx_2c0eS5Y